 Mypy is still in development.
 A significant subset of Python features is supported.

-You can freely mix static and dynamic typing within a program, within a source file or even within a single expression.
-No need to give up the flexibility of dynamic typing — use static typing when it gives you a benefit.
-Often the only changes in statically typed code are the addition of function type signatures.
+Migrate existing code to static typing, a function at a time.
+You can freely mix static and dynamic typing within a program, within a module or within an expression.
+No need to give up dynamic typing — use static typing when it makes sense.
+Often just adding function signatures gives you statically typed code.
 Mypy can infer the types of other variables.
-(The above example was adapted from the Python tutorial.)

 Every mypy program is syntactically valid Python.
-Dynamically typed mypy is almost identical to normal Python; there's practically no learning curve if you know Python.
-The aim is to support most Python language constructs in mypy.
+Getting started is easy if you know Python.
+The aim is to support almost all Python language constructs in mypy.

 Mypy has a powerful, modern type system with features such as bidirectional type inference, generics, function types, abstract base classes, multiple inheritance and tuple types.

-Mypy will support accessing Python modules from mypy programs.
-Most commonly used libraries also have statically typed interface definitions that allow the type checker to check code that uses the libraries.
+You can access Python modules in mypy programs.
+Most commonly used libraries have statically typed interface definitions that allow the type checker to check code that uses the libraries.